-In coming up with the proposed assessment method, we undertook a brief survey on project assessment approach in ten countries4 with different stages of PPP development.
-For these countries, projects are subjected to both qualitative and qualitative assessments5.
+We undertook a brief survey on project assessment approach in some countries with different PPP maturity levels.
+For these countries, projects are subjected to both qualitative and qualitative assessments.
 In the state of Victoria, Australia, the assessment framework has one additional component, which is public interest test.
 The test covers eight assessment areas, namely effectiveness; accountability and transparency; impact on individuals and communities; equity; consumer rights; public access; security and privacy.